Blackstone Blackened Mahi Mahi is a quick and easy meal idea. The blackening seasoning adds so much flavor and is the perfect weeknight meal.

 • Rub 1 tablespoon of the avocado oil onto both sides of the fillets.

 • Then spoon the seasoning mixture over the mahi mahi and spread it around.
 Make sure to season both sides of the fish.
-I use approximately ½ tablespoon per filet.
+I use approximately ½ teaspoon per filet.

 • Preheat the Blackstone grill over high heat (approximately 400-450 degrees Fahrenheit).
 Spread the remaining avocado oil onto the grill.